 Those same rules apply to what a good carrier should do.

-- A carrier should position baby so that her weight is on her bum, not her crotch.
+- A carrier should position the baby so that her weight is on her bum, not her crotch.

-- A carrier should hold baby so that her knees assume a spread “W” shaped position that puts them slightly higher than the bum, allowing for proper hip positioning.
+- A carrier should hold the baby so that her knees assume a spread “W” shaped position that puts them slightly higher than the bum, allowing for proper hip positioning.